 We Are All Criminals catalyzes conversations about crime, privilege, punishment, and second chances.
-We get the word out through this website, social media, traveling and interactive art exhibits, and presentations across the United States.
-Stay tuned for more information on an upcoming book!
+We get the word out through this website, social media, traveling and interactive art exhibits, presentations across the United States, and our new photo-packed book.

 The responses to presentations have been overwhelmingly positive from employers (I just realized that I wouldn’t be eligible to work in my own company, had I been caught); law enforcement (When I first saw We Are All Criminals, honestly, I felt quite defensive.
 But after learning more about the project, I started processing the information and am still thinking about it.
 I’ve thought about what my own story might be, and it’s changed the way I view criminality); prison wardens (This project highlights what’s missing in corrections: empathy); students (You have inspired me to question what I thought I understood); professors (The more I look at your TERRIFIC project with my sociological eye (and hopefully some small bit of creativity), the more I become fascinated with the possibilities it holds for our understanding of crime, punishment, and moral panics), policymakers (This needs to be shared!), faith leaders (WAAC is a compelling and essential message for everyone to hear) and more.